toastbomb/hellacharisma.github.io/index.md

 - Click `tckolpin@gmail.com` and you should go to the server dashboard
 - Click `Start`

+**Please remember to stop the server when you are done.
+If you do forget the server will auto shutdown after 30 min of being empty**

 ## How do I download demos?
 - Follow [How do I startup the server?](#how-do-i-startup-the-server?) to get an account with server access
 - At the server dashboard click `Edit`